sunfounder/newton-lab-kit/docs/source/pyproject/python_start/download_add.rst

    .. image:: img/th_upload_libs.png

 #.
-Now you will see the files you just uploaded inside your drive labeled ``Raspberry Pi Pico``.
+Now you will see the files you just uploaded inside your drive labeled ``Raspberry Pi Pico 2``.

    .. image:: img/th_pico_libs.png